VachaLab/gorder-manual/src/leaflets.md

 ## Example output YAML file

 When the leaflet classification method is specified, `gorder` will calculate order parameters for both the entire membrane and for the individual leaflets.
-Here is an excerpt from an output YAML file containing results for individual membrane leaflets:
+Here is an excerpt from an output YAML file containing results for the individual membrane leaflets:

 ```yaml
 # Order parameters calculated with 'gorder v0.2.0' using structure file 'system.tpr' and trajectory file 'md.xtc'.